-People relocate these days more than at any other time in history.
-New Orleans has also had an influx of residents in the past decade, so it’s not at all uncommon for two people who live here to have all their family living far away.
+When couples are planning a New Orleans wedding, it is very common to have most of their guests come from far away to attend.
+This could be from planning a destination wedding, or because the couple relocated to New Orleans from elsewhere.
 If most of your guests need to travel to the Crescent City for your wedding, don’t worry.
 Whether they’re a seasoned traveler or a Big Easy novice, New Orleans offers a plethora of avenues to keep them entertained.
 There are really only a few general guidelines to keep in mind.

 Know your crowd